Academic Appeals and Probation Office

 Q. Who is in charge of Academic Appeals and Probation?

-A. The current person in charge of Academic Appeals and Probation is Dr. Nancy Mills, who can be reached either at (320) 308-4913 or can be e-mailed at firstname.lastname@example.org.
+A. The current person in charge of Academic Appeals and Probation is the Assistant Provost for Student Success, who can be reached either at (320) 308-4913 or can be e-mailed at email@example.com.

 Q. How do I apply for a late withdrawal?

 A. Go to http://www.stcloudstate.edu/provost/student-resources.aspx.
-Click on "Request for Late Withdrawal" and print.
-Fill out the form, have instructor(s) sign and put in the last date of attendance, include any supporting documentation for your request.
-Submit to appropriate office (listed on form).
+Click on "Registration Petition".
+This is a fillable form.
+Complete the form, and print and sign it.
+Have the instructor(s) sign and put in the last date of attendance, include any supporting documentation and your explanation for your request.
+Submit to Records and Registration, Administrative Services 118.

 Q. Can I withdraw from a previous semester?